nicholas-tedesco/chess-minimax/README.md

 - Zobrist hashing is a common technique used to convert a game state into an acceptable key format for transposition dictionaries; please visit the [Zobrist hashing chess programming wiki page](https://www.chessprogramming.org/Zobrist_Hashing) for more info on the topic

 Alpha-Beta Pruning
-- game tree pruning allows us to skip over the evaluation of certain nodes / paths while still finding the most optimal solution
+- pruning allows us to skip over the evaluation of certain nodes / paths while still finding the most optimal solution
+- alpha and beta are dynamically-maintained bounds that dictate whether or not we will perform pruning
-- to explain alpha-beta pruning, consider the example below:
+- for an explanation, consider the following example:
+   - white has three possible moves, each with their own subtrees to a speciif
+   -
 - we can maximize the amount of prune nodes by exploring the best moves first; see the iterative deepening section for more on how move sorting is implemented in this project

 Iterative Deepening